cdeitrick/Lolipop/README.md

-# A set of scripts to cluster mutations into genotypes and cluster genotypes by background.
+# A set of scripts to cluster mutational trajectories into genotypes and cluster genotypes by background.
 ![muller_plot](./example/B1_muller_try1.muller.png)

 # Contents